List of EastEnders characters introduced in 2014: Lee Carter

 Lee begins to develop clinical depression, which leads to him missing work and being discharged from the Army when he punches one of his colleagues who flirts with Whitney.
 Lee is prescribed medication for his condition but he refuses take it.
 He gets a job at the local car lot, but Lee develops bitter feelings towards those around him, repeatedly shunning Whitney and his family.
 His worsening alcoholism nearly gets him sacked from the car lot, but Whitney convinces Fatboy (Ricky Norwood) to give Lee one more chance.
 Lee's mood improves when he makes a sale at the car lot and is invited to a Halloween party.
 However, a heavily pregnant Stacey Branning (Lacey Turner) is electrocuted by a broken socket that Lee did not fix properly.
 Stacey's boyfriend Martin Fowler (James Bye) punches Lee and threatens to kill him if Stacey's baby dies.
 Lee breaks down in Whitney's arms when he realises the baby could be dead because of him and confesses to being drunk when fixing the socket, but is relieved when Whitney tells him that the baby and Stacey are not badly injured.
 He and Whitney are later invited to have lunch with Martin, Stacey, Kush Kazemi (Davood Ghadami) and Shabnam Masood (Rakhee Thakrar) in The Queen Vic, where Martin apologises to Lee for punching him and forgives him for the incident.
 Days later, during Dean and Roxy Mitchell's (Rita Simons) engagement party, Lee gets drunk and confronts Shirley after finding out that she and Mick have been seeing each other secretly.
 During the argument, Lee tries to attack his grandfather Buster Briggs (Karl Howman), who escorts him out and takes him to the café.
 Buster tells Lee that he needs to start taking his anti-depressants and stay focused on his career.
 He then returns him home and Lee tells Mick that he has no problem with him and Shirley seeing each other.
 Lee later knocks himself unconscious while trying to eject Dean from the pub, so is carried upstairs by Mick and Whitney.
 When he regains consciousness, he overhears Whitney confess to Mick via the baby monitor that she intends to break up with him after Mick and Linda's upcoming wedding, unable to handle his depression.
 On New Year's Day 2016, the day of the wedding, Lee goes missing and Whitney and Mick find him drunk at the park.
 Lee then tells Whitney that he blames himself for her wanting to break up with him, and she promises him that they will work things out.
-Dean turns up to the wedding after attempting to rape Roxy and pushes Shirley into a nearby lake, and Mick saves them both.
-The police subsequently arrive and arrest Dean for the attempted rape of Roxy.
 Later, when Phil turns up at The Queen Vic drunk and demands more drinks, Lee tries to escort him out but Phil, being the owner of the car lot, sacks him.
 Lee later works alongside Buster at his local fish stall, but sneaks off one afternoon for an interview with local landlady Thelma Bragg (Lorraine Stanley), whom was initially interested in hiring Nancy.
 Lee gets the job, but when Nancy, who was covering his shift for Buster, finds out, she calls him a spineless traitor before assuring him that he will not last long given his history of failure.
 Although Whitney praises Lee for getting the job, he walks away in misery.